2rileyallen/Media-Manager-n8n-Node/README.md

 Handle Errors: Use try...except blocks to catch potential errors.
 Print all error messages as JSON to stderr.

-Final Check: Review the full script to ensure it matches the template and fulfills all requirements.
+Final Check: Ensure the script uses the correct boilerplate to read from sys.stdin, as shown in the template above.